-Action by the Board of Education in "Adoption of Consent Agenda Items" at this point of the agenda means that items E through L are adopted by one single motion unless a member of the Board, the Superintendent, or the Treasurer requests that any such item be removed from the "Consent Agenda Items" and voted on separately.
+Action by the Board of Education in "Adoption of Consent Agenda Items" at this point of the agenda means that items N through Q are adopted by one single motion unless a member of the Board, the Superintendent, or the Treasurer requests that any such item be removed from the "Consent Agenda Items" and voted on separately.

-E. Board Policy Updates - First Reading
+N. Board Policy Updates

-The Administration recommends the first reading of the following board policies (Attachment A).
+The Administration recommends the second reading and approval of the following new and updated board policies (Attachment E).

 - 1. Policy 1530 Evaluation of Principals and Other Administrators - 2.
 Policy 2271 College Credit Plus Program - 3.
 Policy 5111 Eligibility of Resident/Nonresident Students - 4.
-Policy 5111.02 Educational Opportunity for Military Students - 5.
-Policy 5200 Attendance - 6.
-Policy 5350 Student Mental Health and Suicide Prevention - 7.
-Policy 5464 Early High School Graduation - 8.
-Policy 5516 Student Hazing - 9.
-Policy 5630.01 Positive Behavior Intervention and Supports and Limited Use of Restraint and Seclusion
+Policy 5111.02 Educational Opportunity for Military Students